 This oven baked sweet potato fries recipe is my go-to when I’m craving something salty and want a healthier alternative to french fries.

-I love eating these as a side dish to pretty much anything – burgers, sandwiches, any grilled protein, salad – but they’re also pretty delectable on their own.
+I love eating these as a side dish to pretty much anything – burgers, grilled chicken sandwiches, any grilled protein, salad – but they’re also pretty delectable on their own.
 I can easily eat a basket of these baked sweet potato fries on their own, just dipped in ketchup, honey mustard or any other dipping sauce!

 Why You’ll Love Them